dinther/SimCom/Demo_exe/README.md

 simconnect.cfg

 Find the [SimConnect.3] in the file.
 The number 3 refers back to the networkConfigId in the client_conf.ini file.
-Make it look like this but change the 127.0.0.1 to the IP Address of your PC running MSFS.
+Make that section look like this but change the 127.0.0.1 to the IP Address of your PC running MSFS.
+Leave everything else in place.
 ```
 [SimConnect.3]
 Protocol=Ipv4